awsdocs/amazon-s3-userguide/doc_source/configure-request-metrics-bucket.md

    Names can only contain letters, numbers, periods, dashes, and underscores\.
 We recommend using the name `EntireBucket` for a filter that applies to all objects\.

-1. Under **Choose a filter scope**, choose **This filter applies to all objects in the bucket**\.
+1. Under **Filter scope**, choose **This filter applies to all objects in the bucket**\.

    You can also define a filter so that the metrics are only collected and reported on a subset of objects in the bucket\.
-For more information, see [Creating a metrics configuration that filters by object key name prefix or tag](metrics-configurations-filter.md)\.
+For more information, see [Creating a metrics configuration that filters by prefix, object tag, or access point](metrics-configurations-filter.md)\.

-1. Choose **Create filter**\.
+1. Choose **Save changes**\.

 1. On the **Request metrics** tab, under **Filters**, choose the filter that you just created\.